Personalisation - Is It Time For Schools To Get Personal With Their Marketing

 - A massive 89% of digital businesses are investing in personalisation

 Or perhaps the proof is in the results.
-With personalisation shown to increase visitor engagement and improve customer experience by 55% respectively, improve brand perception by 33%, and increase overall conversion by 51%, the cost of sale can be reduced (which is just as relevant to a school as it is to a business) by up to 50%, and efficiency of marketing spend increased by between 10-30%.
+With personalisation shown to increase visitor engagement and improve customer experience by 55% respectively, improve brand perception by 33%, and increase overall conversion by 51%, the cost of sale can be reduced (which is just as relevant to a school as it is to a business) by up to 50%.
+The efficiency of marketing spend increased by between 10-30%.